junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 #### Act 2

 The blood on his head has stopped.
-And there is no cut when he touches it.
+And there is no cut or scar when he touches it.
 His head doesn't feel like going to explode at any second.

-Must be angel grace's healing power, Jimmy thinks.
-But the angel didn't bother to help him clean up or soothe any of the pain in the rest of the body.
+Must be the angel's healing power, Jimmy thinks.
+But Castiel didn't seem to bother adding just one more dose of grace to help him clean up all the stains or soothe any of the pain in the rest of the body.

-He doesn't know what he should think, or how he should feel.
+Jimmy doesn't know what he should think, or how he should feel.

 The place they land in is a dim room.
-The curtain covers the window, not passing much light.
+A thick curtain covers the window, not passing much light.
 The room looks like a half-decent hotel, but long deserted, holding the bare skeleton of a bed and a few furniture, but nothing is intact.
 Just like his body.
 Just like his mind.

 He can't stop staring at his daughter.
-And the angel in his daughter's body.
+And the angel looks back at him with his daughter's eyes.

 "Rest," Castiel says stiffly, standing next to the bed.